How to Get Unstuck, Declutter and Restart Your Life

 This one tip is so simple that it’s basically staring everybody right in their faces.
 But most people refuse to recognize this solution, and they continue to suffer.
 They refuse to look forward to anything because, at the back of their minds, they’re afraid that they will be disappointed, let down, or even betrayed again.
 (Source)

 Well, there is one simple solution you can take, and it’s very powerful.
-Keep reading, and I will share it with you near the end of this book.
+Keep reading, and I will share it with you.

 8. You find it hard to get exited about learning something new